 Every year, UK Finance produces a definitive overview of payment industry fraud.
-The organisation is known as the ‘collective voice’ for the UK’s banking and finance industry and represents over 250 firms across the sector.
+The organization is known as the ‘collective voice’ for the UK’s banking and finance industry and represents over 250 firms across the sector.

 If we look specifically at the area of the report that our business specialises in – Cardholder-Not-Present (CNP) payments (which in UK Finance’s study also includes mail order and internet, as well as telephone-based transactions – and is classified as ‘remote purchase frauds’) – some interesting findings were published: